IoTcat/fp/README.md

 # fp
-wow~ ⊙o⊙ Such a smart fingerprint generator that I don't even need a cookie anymore~
+Let fp work with Cookie, make it stable and reliable!

 ## What is fp?
-fp is a smart js which can generate an unique 'fingerprint' for each visitor basing on visitor's device and your domain.</br>
+fp is a concise web front-end solution to generate an unique 'fingerprint' for each visitor basing on visitor's device and browser.
-With the help of fp you can easily identify who is visiting your website.</br>
-Basing on fp, it becomes possible to release your whole site from cookie which is considered unsafe for user's privacy.

 ## Quick start